iLib-js/ilib-loctool-webos-c/README.md

 -ilib-webos-loctool-c is a plugin for the loctool allows it to read and localize c files.
 This plugins is optimized for webOS platform.

 ## Release Notes
 v1.2.0
+* Updated dependencies. (loctool: 2.18.0)
+* Updated to support loctool's generate mode.

+v1.1.7
 * Updated dependencies. (loctool: 2.17.0)
 * Fixed an issue where strings are not extracted due to incorrect deletion of commented lines.
 * Updated to check language default locale translation not to generate duplicate resources.
-* Updated to support loctool's generate mode.

 v1.1.6
 * Updated dependencies. (loctool: 2.16.3)